-2.2.C The course boundary shall not normally pass closer than 25 feet from solid objects 2.2.D karts... upright solid objects (e.g., light poles, fence posts, etc) on the site within 50 ft. of the actual course.
+2.2.C The course boundary shall not normally pass closer than 25 feet from solid objects karts.... upright solid objects (e.g., light poles, fence posts, etc) on the site within 50 ft. of the actual course.
 This does not include curbs